 On April 5, 2019, S&P Global announced that its credit rating for the outstanding University of Connecticut General Obligation Debt Service Commitment Bonds was revised to a rating of "A+" from "AA-" following a downgrade of State General Obligation bonds.

-On April 5, 2019, S&P Global downgraded University of Connecticut's (UConn) Special Obligation Student Fee Revenue Bonds to "A+" from "AA-".
+On April 5, 2019, S&P Global downgraded UConn's Special Obligation Student Fee Revenue Bonds to "A+" from "AA-".